-- d.
+- iii.
+The Vice President of Financial Affairs shall present the nominations to the Legislature for confirmation. - 2.
+All members of the Committee who are members of an SGA-funding eligible group shall recuse themselves from any discussions and votes pertaining to their group. - 3.
+The Vice President of Financial Affairs may dismiss any member of the Committee failing to fulfill the responsibilities of Committee membership. - 4.
+Duties and responsibilities of the Committee on Financial Affairs are: - a.
+To maintain jurisdiction over all SGA funding processes. - b.
+To fairly and equitably distribute the Student Activities Fee in a manner consistent with the rules and regulations of the Finance Process and the stated goals and objectives of the SGA. - c.
+To deliberate on and prepare budgetary allocation recommendations for each allocation period according to the rules and guidelines of the Finance Process in Art.
+7. - d.
 To hold as many meetings, hearings, and deliberations as necessary to properly fulfill Committee responsibilities. - e.
 To review all Legislation that calls for the expenditure or reallocation of SGA funds. - i.
 The review must include: - 1.
-Searching for cost-cutting measures - 2.
-Confirming adherence to the mission of the SGA - 3.
-Confirming consistency with the proper use of the Student Activities Fee - ii.
+Searching for cost-cutting measures. - 2.
+Confirming adherence to the mission of the SGA. - 3.
+Confirming consistency with the proper use of the Student Activities Fee. - ii.
 Funds may only be allocated if the following conditions are met: - 1.
 The purpose of the expenditure is stated and fits within the mission of the SGA. - 2.
 The items to be funded are properly itemized, justified, and broken down with supporting documentation. - 3.
-Funding will only be granted if the date of payment is at least 10 business days after the date in which the allocations bill is presented to the legislature on second reading. - 4.
+Funding will only be granted if the date of payment is at least 10 business days after the date on which the allocations bill is presented to the legislature on second reading. - 4.
 Funding will only be granted through legislative reserves if the primary beneficiaries are non-SGA officers. - 5.
 The items can legally be funded with state funds. - 6.
 It is in line with the discretionary guidelines.
-This requirement may be waived by a two-thirds vote of the Legislature, or by the committee on Financial Affairs with sufficient reasoning. - 6.
+This requirement may be waived by a two-thirds vote of the Legislature, or by the committee on Financial Affairs with sufficient reasoning. - 5.
 Duties and responsibilities of members of the Committee on Financial Affairs are: - a.
 To attend two-thirds of all meetings, hearings, and deliberations of the Committee on Financial Affairs. - i.
-The Chief Financial Officer may alter this requirement at their discretion. - b.
-To hold one office hour per week at the discretion of the Chief Financial Officer. - i.
+The Vice President of Financial Affairs may alter this requirement at their discretion - b.
+To hold one office hour per week at the discretion of the Vice President of Financial Affairs.

+- i.
 If said member of the Committee on Financial Affairs is concurrently a legislator of the SGA, they are only required to hold either legislative office hours or finance office hours.
 Those times should be advertised on both the Committee on Financial Affairs' office hours website and the SGA Legislature's office hours website. - c.
-To perform duties assigned by the Chief Financial Officer in the administration of the Committee on Financial Affairs. - 7.
+To perform duties assigned by the Vice President of Financial Affairs in the administration of the Committee on Financial Affairs. - 6.
 The Committee on Financial Affairs shall have a standing Subcommittee on Emergency Funding. - a.
 Chaired by the Vice President of Financial Affairs or Assistant Vice President of Financial Affairs. - i.
 The Chair may cast their vote in instances in which their vote will affect the result. - b.
-Subcommittee Membership shall consist of no fewer than five voting members, subject to confirmation by the Legislature:
+Subcommittee Membership shall consist of no fewer than five voting members, subject to confirmation by the Legislature: - i.

-- i.
 At least three Representatives from the Legislature. - ii.
 At least two members of the Committee on Student Groups. - c.
 Subcommittee shall meet once weekly to review all Emergency Funding applications and line-item transfer requests. - i.
 Committee membership does not fulfill normal Representative requirements.